ericstevensjr/aiProject2/readme.md

 I did not use any other packages in the development of this project.

 After the programming is running, just follow the directions on the command line.
 To run the program, re-enter the command above.
 I unfortunately did not implement a user-prompt for restarting the program.

+All the algorithms stats are generated into summary.txt.
+It shows the stats based on what world the user picks.
+All four algorithm's stats will show up in summary.txt regardless of what the user picks to visualize.